 * Further information can be found in note 29 to the accounts

 Directors' remuneration table (audited)

 * S Wicks and N Malde have taken their pension entitlement as part of their salaries.
-No share options were exercised during the year and no LTIPs vested.
+During the period no LTIPs vested.

 Directors' interests in shares and the unapproved share option scheme and the 2013 LTIP (audited)